WilliamDanielQuinones/EVA_Microservice/README.md

 - Run `terraform apply`
 - Run `terraform output` to get the microservice api url and the api key

+### Current endpoints (route: function)

+GET:
+- car_location:  Gets the address your car is currently closest to based on its GPS coordinates.
+- car_temp:      Gets the internal temperature of the car in celsius.

+POST:
+- start_climate: Starts HVAC system on your car.
+It will use whatever temperature was last set.
+- stop_climate:  Stops HVAC system of your car.

 ## About the microservice

 The lambda is set to respond to one endpoint that supports POST and GET http methods.
 Routes are followed based on the http method and the method route, defined as a query string parameter in the request.
 The URL and Api key used to call this microservice is set by API Gateway, which youll be able to see on the AWS console or on the Terraform output after you plan/apply the infrastructure.